aseba/GistPy/Readme.md

 After you've installed the service, you should go to `system preferences > keyboard > shortcuts` and in the left pane select `Services`

-In the `General` section You should find the service `GistPy`, click in `add a shortcut` and create on.
+In the `General` section You should find the service `GistPy`, click in `add a shortcut` and create one.
 That is it.

 ### Security